piratefsh/piratefsh.github.io/_posts/2015-04-30-battle-of-the-captchas.md

 All that is fine, but still rather annoying when it gets to the second level verification.
 After way too much form testing for a company website, everyone in my office seems to be hitting second-level for any reCaptcha v2 (not just the one we were testing).

 ## Alternatives?
 The general consensus is that 'no captcha is the best captcha'.
 This means ways of detecting spambot behaviour without having a solvable component.
+Still, here are some alternatives to the reCaptcha I stumbled upon.

 ### Honeypots
+This is a real simple 'no captcha' solution.
 Amidst [various](http://www.usertesting.com/blog/2014/04/09/think-your-site-needs-captcha-try-these-user-friendly-alternatives/) [alternatives](http://www.experiencesolutions.co.uk/blog/2014/03/19/5-alternatives-to-captcha-that-wont-baffle-or-frustrate-users/) blogged about, a simple way to thwart spambots is by setting up [honeypots](http://haacked.com/archive/2007/09/11/honeypot-captcha.aspx/).

 Honeypots are simple, CSS-hidden inputs that are not visible to the user, but visible to a bot which typically parse just the HTML.
-Great to have as a
+Great to have as a backup or second verification to another captcha.

 ### Simple Matchers
 I'm not sure what the real term for these are, but I'm just gonna call them matchers.
-They require some matching interaction that presumably doesn't just fill in a field somewhere.
+They require some matching interaction that doesn't just fill in a field somewhere.

 Here's [one](http://wordpress.demos-sites.net/w2_contact_form/ajax-contact-form-wordpress-shortcode/) that requires you to drag and drop a matching color: